 Part of the Explore your Why – 9 part series

-Since 2000, I’ve worked with organisations on how to develop communications skills to assist them in influence more people, differentiating themselves and engaging more business and teams.
+Since 2000, I’ve worked with organizations on how to develop communication skills to assist them to influence more people, differentiating themselves, and engaging more business and teams.

-When conducting presentation training, I give participants an opportunity to present about a topic they are passionate.
-The subject could be personal or work related.
-Regardless of their chose, the audience observes a transformation of the presenter.
-Comments such as “I have never seen you so passionate” or “your style completely changed” or “you are much more authoritative” and in some cases, “you or more direct, than I ever seen you.”
+When conducting presentation training, I give participants an opportunity to present a topic they are passionate about.
+The subject could be personal or work-related.
+Regardless of their choice, the audience observes a transformation of the presenter.
+Comments such as “I have never seen you so passionate” or “your style completely changed” or “you are much more authoritative” and in some cases, “you or more direct, than I ever have seen you.”

 This transformation occurs when someone is passionate about a situation or outcome.
 It often gets misconstrued as a communication or personality trait.
 In fact, it is just a subject matter that has motivated the presenter to escalate their intensity.
 If they were to step out of the passionate topic, they would morph back into their natural communication style.

 Empower your purpose with focused passion.
 Passion emanates from a combination of being, empathy, love, inner strengths, environment, and values.Empower your purpose with focused passion.
 Passion emanates from a combination of being, empathy, love, inner strengths, environment, and values. #YouMeWeMovement #YourContributionCounts Click To Tweet

 Passion is the intense desire and enthusiasm and will empower your purpose.
 It is deep in your belly, and it will empower you to do what others never thought could be done.
 It helps you stay the course when obstacles seem insurmountable.
 It will carve through any shame people attempt to bestow on you.
 It will make you endure when the mountain is so high, and the criticism is constant.
 It will make you feel rich, even if you are poor.
 It will make you feel supported, even if you are alone.
 It is your passion for your purpose, which will imbue you with courage.